 We’re always trying to travel light, but sometimes that means replacing old equipment with a better version.
 If your traveller has a heavy old backpack or scuffed-up suitcase, consider replacing it for them, or choose one of these lighter options:

 We travel with all our documents, including marriage and birth certificates.
-Various currencies that we aren’t currently using, transport cards for cities we plan to go back to — these can’t live in our regular wallets, so we use a Document wallet
+Various currencies that we aren’t currently using, transport cards for cities we plan to go back to — these can’t live in our regular wallets, so we use a document wallet.

 We don’t use them ourselves, but if you heard the recent story of the honeymooner who was denied boarding for having a damaged passport, you might consider a passport cover an essential.
 And there are some pretty ones out there!

-One of the best equipment discoveries we ever made was this multi-adapter, which allows you to plug almost any device into almost any wall socket around the world.
+One of the best equipment discoveries we ever made was a multi-adapter, which allows you to plug almost any device into almost any wall socket around the world.
 We have one each, and your traveller should have one too.

 Water is important, and we can limit the amount of plastic we use by carrying our own, refillable bottles.
-Consider a Vapur bottle for pack-down size, or a filter bottle like EcoUsable for travel in places where the water can’t be drunk straight from the tap.
+Consider a Vapur bottle for pack-down size, or a filter bottle for travel in places where the water can’t be drunk straight from the tap.

 Coffee table books

 There are some truly beautiful coffee-table books out there, full of wonderful photography.
 Before we started travelling, we liked to look through this kind of book to get ideas about where to go.
-Consider Lonely Planet’s Ultimate Travel or National Geographic Simply Beautiful Photographs.
+Consider Lonely Planet’s Ultimate Travel List or National Geographic Simply Beautiful Photographs.